Pull Request Template

 ---|---|---|

-- Clarity: Ensure your template is concise and clear so that contributors can easily understand and follow it.
+- Clarity: Ensure your template is clear and concise so that contributors can easily understand and follow it.

-- Flexibility: Encourage contributors to follow the template but also allow for a degree of flexibility.
-Not every part needs to be filled out by every contributor.
+- Flexibility: Encourage contributors to follow the template, but also allow a certain degree of flexibility.
+Not every section needs to be filled by every contributor.

-- Maintenance: Regularly update your template as the project evolves to ensure it remains relevant and helps achieve the project's goals.
+- Update and Maintenance: As the project develops, regularly update your template to ensure it remains relevant and continues to help you achieve your project goals.

-By providing clear and organized Pull Request templates, you can improve the quality of the project, speed up the PR review process, and help contributors participate more effectively in the project.
+By providing clear and well-organized Pull Request templates, you can improve the quality of your project, speed up the PR review process, and help contributors more effectively participate in the project.